PhysicalBit7/notes/docs/computer-networks/Chapter2.md

 - __HTTP with Non-Persistent Connections__
   - Communication between a client and server does not persist for other objects, only the one requested.
 If there are 10 images on a web page 10 TCP connections are generated for each image, connections are torn down after one image is sent.
   - A browser can however open 5-10 parallel TCP connections at once, acquiring more images at once.
+  - It is important to note that each TCP connection generates exactly one request message and one response message.
 - __HTTP with Persistent Connections__
   - A server may leave a TCP connection open after sending a response.
 Subsequent requests and responses between the same client and server can be sent over the same connection.
 An entire web page can be sent over a single connection
   - The server will close the connection after some time